florinpop17/weekly-projects/projects/Week 8 - Quiz App.md

 ## Bonus features

 -   [ ] Use Trivia API.
--   [ ] User can choose to have more or less questions
+-   [ ] User can choose to have more or less questions.
 -   [ ] Highlight correct and wrong answers.
 -   [ ] Summary of questions at the end.
 -   [ ] Add multiplayer.